·

 groundwater away from your home’s foundation or crawl space– to help prevent

 water from pooling around your foundation, which can cause damage or flooding.
-French

-poor drainage.
+with poor drainage.

-A sump pump is a mechanical device
+A sump pump is a mechanical device installed in a pit (sump basin) that ejects

-home, usually to a storm drain or dry-well.
-Sump-pumps are essential for homes
+subterranean water away from your home, usually to a storm drain or dry-well.

-with water intrusion issues or high groundwater tables that cannot use gravity for
+Sump-pumps are essential for homes with water intrusion issues or high groundwater

-ejection lines to the street gutter.
+tables that cannot use gravity for ejection lines to the street gutter.

-A dry-well is an underground structure that
+A dry-well is an underground structure that collects and disperses water from

-collects and disperses water from sources like French Drains or sump pumps.
+sources like French Drains or sump pumps.
+Dry-wells allow water to slowly

-Dry-wells allow water to slowly percolate into the surrounding soil, reducing
+percolate into the surrounding soil, reducing surface runoff and preventing

-surface runoff and preventing flooding.
-They are often used in conjunction with
+flooding.
+They are often used in conjunction with French drains and sump pumps

-French drains and sump pumps for comprehensive drainage solutions.
+for comprehensive drainage solutions.

 In summary, French Drains, sump pumps, and dry-wells work together to keep your